5 Amazing Benefits In Keeping A Technology Free Bedroom

 Who doesn’t like having quality time?

 Whether that’s quality time for just yourself or quality time with your partner.
-Making some time away from the tv and phone free makes for better conversation and some much needed reflection time.
+Spending time away from the TV and phone makes for better conversation and much-needed reflection time.

 4. Intentional Mornings

-Carving out an hour or so away from technology in the mornings put us in a better state of mind and happier.
-We can start out day in a much more productive way with doing something such as exercise or reading.
+Carving out an hour or so away from technology in the mornings puts us in a better state of mind and happier.
+We can start the day in a much more productive way by doing something such as exercise or reading.
 Then we can get on to our usual routines for the day!

 5. Improved Sleep

 Creating a restful and calming bedroom will massively help in getting the best sleep you can as well.
-So that is a big part of helping to improve you sleep.
+So that is a big part of helping to improve your sleep.
+You might not even need an alarm clock at a certain point.
+You’ll just wake up naturally at your needed time.
+What could be better than that?

 Technology is not going anywhere and is more integrated in our lives more than ever.
-But there is always a time and a place for everything and maybe the bedroom is one place to consider keeping tech and electronics to a minimum?
+But there is always a time and a place for everything.
+And the bedroom is one place to consider keeping tech and electronics to a minimum.
+Just look at the benefits!

 Chloe